Central Garden & Pet (CENT)

 11. Balance Sheet Assessment

-12. Key Takeaways from Central Garden & Pet’s Q2 Results
+12. Key Takeaways from Central Garden & Pet’s Q4 Results

 13. Is Now The Time To Buy Central Garden & Pet?

-Central Garden & Pet’s P/E ratio based on the next 12 months is 11.4x.
-This valuation multiple is fair, but we don’t have much confidence in the company.
-There are superior stocks to buy right now.
+Central Garden & Pet’s P/E ratio based on the next 12 months is 12.2x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're fairly confident there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.